EmielEstievenart/imgui_boilerplate/README.md

         * Change add_executable to add_library statement in sources/CMakeLists.txt.
     * Link the libraries in the target_link_libraries command.
         * Remove my_maths and add the libraries you added previously.
-7. Test this out, commit and start developping!
+7. Test this out, commit and start developing!

 Configuring
 ----------------
-Unit tests are optional and can be disbaled with -DUSE_UNIT_TESTS=0
+Unit tests are optional and can be disabled with -DUSE_UNIT_TESTS=0

 There are 2 dependencies.
 This example is based on the SDL3 and Vulkan example found in the imgui examples.
 This means you will require Vulkan and SDL3 in your development environment.